JubairAhammedJubu/B13-A6-by-Jubair/README.md

 # DigiTools

-## Description
+## Overview

-*Digital Tools Marketplace is a modern and responsive web application where users can explore and purchase various digital tools such as templates, resume builders, design assets, and more.
-The platform allows users to browse products, view detailed features, and add items to a cart for checkout.
-It provides a smooth and interactive shopping experience with real-time cart updates and notifications.*
+**DigiTools** is a modern and responsive digital tools marketplace where users can explore and purchase various digital products such as templates, resume builders, and design assets.
+The platform provides a smooth and interactive shopping experience with real-time updates and user-friendly navigation.
 ---

 ## Technologies Used